 What should you look for?

 Now that you have a foundation in 4K HDR, it’s time to start shopping.
 You’ll notice hundreds of different options with plenty of different labels.
-Remember that 4K and UHD mean the same thing, and that while many HDR TVs are 4K, not all 4K TVs have HDR.
 Here are some other things to look out for:

 Some manufacturers aim at producing the highest nit levels over improving color.
-This results in a much brighter panel, and will at least look better than 8-bit SDR TV.
+This results in a much brighter panel, and will at least look better than 8-bit SDR TVs.

 Well, there you have it — pretty much everything we can tell you about 4K HDR TVs.
-Hopefully, we’ve helped you narrow down your options, and feel free to check out some of our TV deal hubs when you’re ready to shop.
+Hopefully we’ve helped narrow down your options, and feel free to check out some of our TV deal hubs when you’re ready to shop.